Professional Clinical Counseling, M.A.

 Program Description

-Students earning a Master of Arts degree in Professional Clinical Counseling (PCC) will meet the education requirements for licensure as Professional Counselors.
+Students earning a Master of Arts degree in Professional Clinical Counseling (PCC) will meet the education requirements in the state of Pennsylvania (and many other states) for licensure as Professional Counselors (LPCs).
 The PCC Master's Program is CACREP Accredited.

 Mission